the-teachingRSE-project/competencies/competencies.md

 Simon Christ helped us with typesetting, contributed the competencies' symbols, and the spell-checker script.
 Jeremy Cohen drafted the initial introduction and contributed the tables for RSEs in centralised RSE departments (Jean-Noël Grad made them render properly).
 Stephan Druskat contributed parts on proper software citation and publication and sharpened various RSE specialisations.
-Fredo Erxleben contributed to early discussions of the paper and contributed the efforts done by Helmholtz.
+Fredo Erxleben contributed to early discussions of the paper and added the contributions by the Helmholtz Association.
 Jean-Noël Grad contributed initial drafts for the ELIXIR framework and the section on the work of the HPC certification forum.
 And, most likely, without him, we would not have a bibliography at all.
 Magnus Hagdorn drafted and supervised the ethics and values section for an RSE and made sure that these values are reflected in the competencies of RSEs.